Alien vs. Predator Central logo

 Conclusion

-In addition to a long list of subspecies and variants, the Predators have a ranking system where a Yautja aspire to raise to a higher title by gaining even more honor.
+In addition to a long list of subspecies and variants, the Predators have a ranking system where a Yautja aspired to rise to a higher title by gaining even more honor.
 This is usually done by going on dangerous hunts and defeating powerful opponents.
 For this reason, many Predators, especially young ones, die on their hunts.
 Only the Yautja who follow the Predator Honor Code can advance in rank, otherwise their ranks and titles might be stripped altogether.
 In the much sought-after higher ranks, the responsibilities often change to teaching and leading others.
+The Yautja ranks bear some resemblance to the Na'vi ranks from the Avatar series, a similarly clan-based and hunting-oriented society.

 Featured Articles